 The Nepalese are held captive by the deception of their beliefs.
 Prayer is the key to reaching these precious people with the Gospel.

-* Pray that God will grant wisdom and favor to the missions agency that is currently working among the Nepalese of Myanmar.
+* Pray that God will grant wisdom and favor to missions agencies currently working among the Nepalese of Myanmar.

 * Pray that God will encourage the few known Nepalese who have converted to Christianity.